IMPORTANT DISBURSEMENT DATES FOR SPRING AND SUMMER 2019

-Thursday February 14 - First half of loan disbursement to all first time borrowers.
+Thursday March 28 - Second half of loan disbursement to all borrowers

-Thursday March 28 - Second half of loan disbursement to all borrowers.
+Thursday, June 27 - Second half of loan disbursement

 Students have a variety of options for paying for classes.
 Students must pay fees and tuition once they are registered.
 If a student doesn't pay their fees and tuition the college has the authorization of de-registering them from their classes.
 So it is important that a payment option is selected immediately.